Generic selectors

 Student: Rots?

-Rob: You went there 17 times before you wrote about it and you didn’t like it?
+Rob: You went there 17 times before you wrote about it, and you didn’t like it?

 Jonathan: No. I mean, the more off-put you are by something, the more alien something is to you, the more you have to go.
-When I write a negative review, I have to go twice as many times as I do when I’m writing a positive review because I have to be absolutely sure.
-But in this case, it was my own cultural relativism.
-I wasn’t viewing bitter melon as something that was delicious; I was viewing it as something I had to endure.
-I was— the first time I had stinky tofu, which is like beautifully fried and golden and looks like the most beautiful fried tofu you’ve ever had and you bite into it and it’s like, you know—it’s an overflowing dumpster on a hot August day.
+When I write a negative review, I have to go twice as many times as I do when I’m writing a positive review because I have to be sure.
+But in this case, it was my cultural relativism.
+I wasn’t viewing bitter melon as something delicious; I was viewing it as something I had to endure.
+I was— the first time I had stinky tofu, which is like beautifully fried and golden and looks like the most beautiful fried tofu you’ve ever had, and you bite into it and it’s like, you know—it’s an overflowing dumpster on a hot August day.

 But it’s that way on purpose.
 There are French cheeses that, if you accidentally stepped on them in the street you would spend a half hour trying to scrub off your shoe, but yet when you eat them in the proper context, in a restaurant where it’s been properly aged and you’re eating it on a pause it’s just completely delicious.
 It’s all about context.